jfishe/Richland_prefab_2br/THIRD-PARTY-NOTICES.md

   placed a copyright notice on the book.
-- [Store markdown documentation in the same folder as code, run this script, get html documentation in a dedicated folder][md_htmldoc] was adapted for convenient conversion of markdown to HTML5 and PDF.
+- [Store markdown documentation in the same folder as code, run this script, get html documentation in a dedicated folder][md_htmldoc] was adapted for convenient conversion of markdown to HTML5 and PDF, using GNU make.
 - The [date lua filter](date.lua), to add today's date to the pdf and html output, is taken from [pandoc lua filters][date_lua].
 The filter is modified to print UTC date/time.